Supporting Dyslexia and Literacy Difficulties

 I can honestly say I now know an awful lot more about dyslexia and the unique challenges it brings – it was a really interesting, accessible read and will be useful both personally and professionally.
 Thank you!

 Emma Judge, Parent

-The supporting guide which is evidenced based, provides very useful and pragmatic strategies and guidelines on how best to support pupils who have Dyslexia.
-The story and the supporting guide perfectly compliment each other.
+The supporting guide which is evidenced based, provides very useful and pragmatic strategies and guidelines on how best to support pupils who have dyslexia.
+The story and the supporting guide perfectly complement each other.